Screwing Up Footage Can Be Fun!

 - Macro Blocking – Another thing that helps the Bad TV look is macro blocking.
 Again, something you typically hate!
 Resolve 12.5 has a fantastic JPEG damage effect that you can use for this purpose.

 Really, your imagination is the limit with the adding on – grain, blurs, etc., can all work.
-As always, just remember a little goes a long way and story comes first.
+As always, just remember a little goes a long way and the story comes first.

 Have a few ideas to contribute?
 Please use the comments below.